huggingface/blog/stable_diffusion_with_diffusers.md

 1. An autoencoder which maps an image to a low-dimensional latent space, and the latent representation back to an image.
 In Stable Diffusion, the autoencoder is implemented in the `AutoencodeKL` model.
 2. A text encoder model that converts text prompts to embeddings that can be passed as conditions to the UNet.
 In Stable Diffustion, the [CLIP model](https://openai.com/blog/clip/) is used for this purpose.
 3. A UNet model trained to generate the low-dimentional latent space.
-Stable Diffusion uses cross-attention the the model blocks to condition on the text.
+Stable Diffusion uses cross-attention in the model blocks to condition on the text.

-This is how the stable (latent) diffusion inference looks like:
+This is what stable (and latent) diffusion inference looks like:

 <p align="center">
 <img src="https://raw.githubusercontent.com/patrickvonplaten/scientific_images/master/stable_diffusion.png" alt="sd-pipeline" width="500"/>